apache/spark/README.md

     ./sparkR examples/pi.R local[2]

-You can also run the unit-tests for SparkR by running
+You can also run the unit-tests for SparkR by running.
+You need to install the [testthat](http://cran.r-project.org/web/packages/testthat/index.html) package first.

     ./run-tests.sh